vijayrajasekaran/cordova-plugin-referrer/README.md

 # cordova-plugin-referrer

-This simple plugin retrieves the referrer value passed when an Android Application is installed from a URL containing a Referral Value
+This simple plugin stores the referrer value under Shared Preferences passed when an Android Application is installed from a URL containing a Referral Value.

 Installing